nkittsteiner/MLND-capstone-project/report.md

 The idea of this project is to investigate if it's possible to predict Ethereum prices based on different machine learning algorithms and a sample dataset containing daily information about trades and network health.

+Machine learning seems to be a good fit to this problems considering the quantity of features in the datasets that needs to be correlated and analysed in order of obtaining a prediction.
+A manual processing of all this data would be a slow and tedious process.

+There are several studies related to predicting fluctiations on cryptocurrencies prices<sup>7</sup> <sup>8</sup> <sup>9</sup> with different approaches and focus on specific cryptoassets like Bitcoin In general there is an application of patterns and techniques used in the stocks prediction on finance, and moving this knowledge to the cryptocurrency world.

 ### Problem Statement